 Docquier, Lohest and Marfouk (2009) demonstrate that the overall emigration rate in origin countries increases with country smallness, natives' human capital, political instability, colonial links, and geographic proximity to major OECD countries.
 A follow-up study by Docquier et al. (2012) find that women and men do not respond in the same way to traditional push factors.
 For example, female emigration increases with an origin country's average human capital level, while male brain drain decreases.
 This discrepancy reflects some kind of gender discrimination related to the labor market of the origin countries.
 Females face greater difficulties in finding a good job in their origin countries even with higher education, which results in higher emigration rate for high skilled females than males.
-Dumont, Martin and Spievogel (2007) also find that less developed origin countries as a potential push factor for high skilled female emigration.
+Dumont, Martin and Spievogel (2007) also find that less developed origin countries face greater high skilled female emigration rates, pointing to economic conditions in the origin countries as a potential push factor for high skilled female emigration.
 Since females and males respond differently to characteristics of origin countries, more research tends to focus on gender inequality in evaluating the push factors.